quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   its protocol stack.
 Each `Instance` operates independently, with its own context and profile.

-A SCHC Instance MUST implement the following components:
+An `Instance` MUST implement the following components:

 * Header Compression and Decompression (C/D) engine
 * Context Manager